History of biological warfare: First World War

 During the First World War (1914–1918), the German Empire made some early attempts at anti-agriculture biological warfare.
-Those attempts were made by special sabotage group headed by Rudolf Nadolny.
-Using diplomatic pouches and couriers, the German General Staff supplied small teams of saboteurs in the Russian Duchy of Finland, and in the then-neutral countries of Romania, the United States, and Argentina.
+Those attempts were made by a special sabotage group headed by Rudolf Nadolny.
+Using diplomatic pouches and couriers, the German General Staff supplied small teams of saboteurs in Russia's Grand Duchy of Finland, and in the then neutral countries of Romania, the United States, and Argentina.
 In Finland, saboteurs mounted on reindeer placed ampoules of anthrax in stables of Russian horses in 1916.
 Anthrax was also supplied to the German military attaché in Bucharest, as was glanders, which was employed against livestock destined for Allied service.
-German intelligence officer and US citizen Anton Casimir Dilger established a secret lab in the basement of his sister's home in Chevy Chase, Maryland, that produced glanders which was used to infect livestock in ports and inland collection points including, at least, Newport News, Norfolk, Baltimore, and New York City, and probably St. Louis and Covington, Kentucky.
+German intelligence officer and U.S. citizen Anton Casimir Dilger established a secret lab in the basement of his sister's home in Chevy Chase, Maryland, that produced glanders which was used to infect livestock in ports and inland collection points including, at least, Newport News, Norfolk, Baltimore, and New York City, and probably St. Louis and Covington, Kentucky.
 In Argentina, German agents also employed glanders in the port of Buenos Aires and also tried to ruin wheat harvests with a destructive fungus.
 Also, Germany itself became a victim of similar attacks — horses bound for Germany were infected with Burkholderia by French operatives in Switzerland.

 The Geneva Protocol of 1925 prohibited the use of chemical weapons and biological weapons among signatory states in international armed conflicts, but said nothing about experimentation, production, storage, or transfer; later treaties did cover these aspects.
 Twentieth-century advances in microbiology enabled the first pure-culture biological agents to be developed by World War II.

 Interwar period and WWII

 In the interwar period, little research was done in biological warfare in both Britain and the United States at first.
-In the United Kingdom the preoccupation was mainly in withstanding the anticipated conventional bombing attacks that would be unleashed in the event of war with Germany.
+In the United Kingdom, the preoccupation was mainly in withstanding the anticipated conventional bombing attacks that would be unleashed in the event of war with Germany.
 As tensions increased, Sir Frederick Banting began lobbying the British government to establish a research program into the research and development of biological weapons to effectively deter the Germans from launching a biological attack.
 Banting proposed a number of innovative schemes for the dissemination of pathogens, including aerial-spray attacks and germs distributed through the mail system.